janettecampbell/blog-fullstack/README.md

 - Changed from the original plan to have one update button to have an update button on each post
 - Create a menu button that houses the delete and update buttons
-- Get the Update form to work
+- Get posts to update after a post is updated in the form.
 - Private blog page that only shows the users blogs

 ## Link to Hosted Site